-- Lecture/discussion sessions - Preparatory reading - Case studies, simulations, and group problemsolving sessions - this is where you process what you've learned. - Laboratory assignments, problem sets, and design problems - test and further apply what you have learned firsthand. - > Exams reinforce what you have learned. - > Individual projects allow you to choose topics
+- Lecture/discussion sessions - > Preparatory reading - Case studies, simulations, and group problemsolving sessions - this is where you process what you've learned. - Laboratory assignments, problem sets, and design problems test and further apply what you have learned firsthand. - > Exams reinforce what you have learned. - ➤ Individual projects allow you to choose topics

-- Present your findings in written papers and in oral presentations to the class. - > Evaluate your own work and work of others.
+- for further investigation.
+You will explore topics in detail and to learn about your classmates' topics. - Present your findings in written papers and in oral presentations to the class. - > Evaluate your own work and work of others.